 Sometime in the early 1930s the BBC began broadcasting the service on overseas programmes.
 It is estimated that there are millions of listeners worldwide, including those to Radio Four in the United Kingdom.
 In recent years it has become the practice to broadcast a recording of the service on Christmas Day on Radio Three, and since 1963 a shorter service has been filmed periodically for television.
-Recordings of carols by Decca and EMI have also served to spread its fame.
+Recordings of carols by Decca, EMI and, more recently, on the College's own record label have also served to spread its fame.
 In these and other ways the service has become public property.